secretgraph/secretgraph/docs/implementation/design.md

 ## Pull / stream in

 This is currently not implemented as it needs background workers and has many caveats

+Note: there is an reserved type External which can be morphed despite the normal fixed types

 ## Cleanup of actions